5 Things to Know About the iOS 13.1 Update

 iOS 13.1 also brings important security patches to the iPhone though Apple still hasn’t revealed the particulars.

 iOS 13 Jailbreak

-If you still jailbreak, make sure you avoid the iOS 13 beta and the iOS 13.1.
+If you still jailbreak, make sure you avoid iOS 13 and the iOS 13.1.
 The only way you can jailbreak a device right now is if it’s running iOS 12.

-Jailbreak developers have teased iOS 13 jailbreaks, but don’t expect them to release a tool that’s compatible with the iOS 13 beta or iOS 13.1 beta.
+Jailbreak developers have teased iOS 13 jailbreak tools, but don’t expect them to release a tool that’s compatible with iOS 13.1 in the near future.

 For now, you must remain on iOS 12 if you want to jailbreak your iPhone.